pfgithub/scpl/docs/actions/sendmessage.md

 Accepts a string with either true or false or a variable.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFContactHandleFieldParameter
 ---
 ### Text Input: No Name / noname (internally WFSendMessageContent)
 **Placeholder**: Message
-**Default Value**: undefined
 **Allows Variables**: true